Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

-{\it Conclusive remarks.} In summary, we have introduced an algorithm for efficiently simulating GKP-encoded Clifford circuits acting on ideal stabilizer GKP states, leveraging the Zak-Gross Wigner function.
+{\it Conclusive remarks.} In summary, we have introduced an algorithm for efficiently simulating GKP-encoded Clifford circuits acting on ideal stabilizer GKP states, leveraging the ZGW function.
 We then extended the algorithm to the practical setting of realistic, finitely squeezed GKP states, encoding arbitrary logical states.
-The complexity of the simulation is directly linked to the negativity of the Zak-Gross Wigner function and, for stabilizer GKP inputs, it decreases with increasing squeezing.
+The complexity of the simulation is directly linked to the negativity of the ZGW function, thereby identifying the latter as a computational resource.
+For stabilizer GKP inputs, it decreases with increasing squeezing.
 By direct calculation, we have shown that this, in turn, implies only minor simulation overhead in the large squeezing regime.
 Therefore, our algorithm enables the simulation of large-scale circuits in the regime relevant to experiments targeting fault-tolerant quantum computing, positioning it as a potentially valuable tool for validating bosonic platforms designed for this purpose.

-While we have explicitly considered the case of encoded Clifford operations, our method is also, in principle, suitable for tackling the simulation of circuits with encoded non-Clifford operations.
-Indeed, these operations can be implemented by injecting suitable non-stabilizer states, such as the phase state $\ket{\psi_\pi}$ for qutrits.
-Such states can be pushed to the input of the computation, leaving the rest of the circuit as Clifford-only.

-A further open question stemming from our work is the extension of our results to the case of GKP qubits.
-Finally, our framework opens the way for new techniques to simulate general bosonic circuits with reduced cost compared to present techniques.
-One method to achieve this would be by defining a more general Wigner function, which would encompass the Zak-Gross Wigner function and the standard quantum optics one as special cases.
-This could be leveraged to define a fast, general-purpose bosonic simulation algorithm. \\

-We acknowledge useful discussions with J. Davis and U. Chabaud, who also provided comments on the manuscript.
-A.F.\ and G.F.\ acknowledge funding from the European Union’s Horizon Europe Framework Programme (EIC Pathfinder Challenge project Veriqub) under Grant Agreement No.\ 101114899.
-G.F.\ acknowledges financial support from the Swedish Research Council (Vetenskapsrådet) through the project grant DAIQUIRI.
-G.F.\ and C.C.\ acknowledge support from the Knut and Alice Wallenberg Foundation through the Wallenberg Center for Quantum Technology (WACQT).
-O.H. acknowledges the support from CREST Grant Number JPMJCR23I3, Japan.
+A relevant open question is whether our results can be extended to the case of GKP qubits.
+Furthermore, our framework has the potential to inspire novel techniques for simulating circuits based on bosonic codes beyond GKP.
+A promising direction involves the development of a comprehensive quasi-probability framework specifically tailored for bosonic codes.
+This could pave the way for versatile simulation algorithms, offering reduced computational costs compared to existing methods.

 \begin{widetext}